Mamin-gamer/Path-Finder-Visualisation/README.md

-# sorting-visualisation
+# Path-Finder-Visualisation
-Visualisation of different sorting algorithms with Pygames
+Visualisation of different path finding algorithms with nice animation and brief instruction at the beginning